-Abstract-Exploded views are an illustration technique where an object is partitioned into several segments.
+Exploded views are an illustration technique in which an object is partitioned into several segments.
 These segments are displaced to reveal otherwise hidden detail.
-In this paper we apply the concept of exploded views to volumetric data in order to solve the general problem of occlusion.
-In many cases an object of interest is occluded by other structures.
-While transparency or cutaways can be used to reveal a focus object, these techniques remove parts of the context information.
+In this paper we apply this concept to volumetric data in order to solve the general problem of occlusion.
+In many cases an object of interest is occluded by other structures which nonetheless provide important context information.
+While transparency or cutaways can be used to reveal a focus object, the problem of these techniques is that they remove parts of the information.
 Exploded views, on the other hand, do not suffer from this drawback.
 Our approach employs a force-based model: the volume is divided into a part configuration controlled by a number of forces and constraints.
 The focus object exerts an explosion force causing the parts to arrange according to the given constraints.
-We show that this novel and flexible approach allows for a wide variety of explosion-based visualizations including view-dependent explosions.
-Furthermore, we present a high-quality GPU-based volume ray casting algorithm for exploded views which allows rendering and interaction at several frames per second.
+We show that this novel and flexible approach allows for a wide variety of explosion-based visualizations including viewdependent explosions.
+Furthermore, we present a highquality GPU-based volume ray casting algorithm for exploded views which allows rendering and interaction at several frames per second.